SeizeCyber/Ivanti-Secure-Connect-Logs-Parser/README.md

    - Select the specific log file you want to process.

 4. **Wait for Processing**:
-   - The script will automatically parse the log file and convert it into a CSV format.
+   - The script will automatically parse the log file and will ask  if a convesion into a CSV format is wanted.

 5. **View Results**:
-   - Once completed, the parsed log data will be saved to a CSV file, ready for viewing and analysis.
+   - Once completed, the parsed log data will be saved to a TXT or CSV file based on your choice, ready for viewing and analysis.

 ## Requirements